The Economics of Social Data: Appendix A

-Under this payment scheme, it is dominant strategy for consumer $1$ to accept the offer.
-Also, it is optimal for consumer $i$ to accept the offer, given that the first $i-1$ consumers accept.
-Using an identical proof to Theorem \ref{lm}, we obtain
+Under this payment scheme, it is a dominant strategy for consumer $1$ to accept the offer.
+Moreover, it is optimal for consumer $i$ to accept the offer, given that the first $i-1$ consumers accept.
+Using an identical proof to Proposition \ref{lm}, we obtain

 Therefore, we obtain an upper bound on the compensation paid to consumer $i$ :

 Finally, because we have